CharuKes/Super-Store-Sales-Analysis-Excel/README.md

 - `analysis.xlsx`: The main file containing the detailed analysis.
 - `README.md`: The documentation file you are currently reading.

+## Usage

+Explore the analysis file (`analysis.xlsx`) to gain insights into different aspects of the Superstore's performance.
+Customize and extend the analysis based on your specific needs.

 ## Contributing

-If you would like to contribute to this project, please follow these steps:
+If you would like to contribute to this project, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.